 - Light a Christmas candle.

 - Give yourself the gift of time.
-Schedule time on your calender so you won’t be interrupted or get double booked.
+Schedule time on your calendar so you won’t be interrupted or get double booked.

 Keep It Simple

-Using a neutral brown kraft paper as a blank canvas has endless creative possibilities.
-You can use spices, dried oranges, ornaments, elements from the outdoors.
-There are just too many ideas to even mention.
+Using neutral brown kraft paper or butcher paper as a blank canvas has endless creative possibilities.
+There are so many creative ways to use spices, dried oranges, ornaments, and outdoor elements.
+Really, there are just too many ideas to even mention.

 Greenery options can include rosemary, boxwood, evergreens, magnolia leaves, and more.

-Dried oranges seem to go perfectly with all things related to Christmas decor and crafts.
+Put your own gift wrap spin on your gifts with dried oranges, which seem to go perfectly with everything related to Christmas decor and crafts.
 They make a wrapped gift come alive instantly.

 If you haven’t tried drying orange slices before CLICK HERE for my blog post.

 Cinnamon sticks are another great item to add to a wrapped gift for more interest.
-Hers such as rosemary not only look pretty but it smells amazing.
+Herbs such as rosemary, not only look pretty but smell amazing.

-Plan a Christmas Gift Wrapping Event With Friends
+Plan a Gift Wrapping Christmas Party Event With Friends

 I’ve gone to a couple of gift wrapping parties with friends in the past.
-It can be so much fun and quite inspiring!
+It can be such a fun way to wrap your gifts and the best part is it can be quite inspiring!

 Make a few snacks and beverages and invite your friends to wrap gifts.
 Have them bring their supplies to share with the group.
-This will give everyone a chance to try something different for the season.
+This is a great way for everyone to try something different for the season.

 It’s important to make sure you have enough working space.
-I have put up 6-foot tables which really helped.
+I have put up 6-foot tables in the past which really helped.

 These simple ideas are sure to make gift wrapping fun and easy this holiday season.
 I hope this has inspired you to try some new things that will help you.